-For many local firefighters, June 18, 2007 was a well deserved day off when the news broke that nine Charleston firefighters lost their lives doing what they love to do, fighting fires and saving lives.
-Although firefighters may become callused and numb to the news of a comrade’s death, when nine lives are lost it becomes significant and hits home.
+For many local firefighters, June 18, 2007, was a well deserved day off when the news broke that nine Charleston firefighters lost their lives doing what they love to do, fighting fires and saving lives.
+Although firefighters may become callous and numb to the news of a comrade’s death when nine lives are lost it becomes significant and hits home.
 When firefighters feel a loss or pain they gravitate to their second home, their fire station, not to work but to be among those that would also be experiencing the same feelings.

 We decided that this would be a yearly event.
 Each year we would select an unsung hero or heroes from around the country to honor by riding our bicycles to their hometown and providing financial and emotional support to their families, friends and coworkers.
 The ride would take place about a year after their death as a reminder that they have not and would not be forgotten.

 The Brotherhood Ride continues the tradition of Honor, Dedication and Pride.
-Over the past eight years we have honored the memory and sacrifice of a total of 505 Emergency First Responders which includes; firefighters, law enforcement officers and emergency medical personnel.
-Our team has traveled on bicycles over 7,100 miles, through sixteen states, have been hosted by over forty Elks Lodges nationwide and assisted by countless emergency first responders who have shown the true meaning of Brotherhood.
+Over the past nine years, we have honored the memory and sacrifice of a total of 511 Emergency First Responders which includes; firefighters, law enforcement officers and emergency medical personnel.
+Our team has traveled on bicycles over 7,700 miles, through sixteen states, have been hosted by over forty Elks Lodges nationwide and assisted by countless emergency first responders who have shown the true meaning of Brotherhood.

 Founder – President